 Where is cron tab in Linux?

-A crontab is a list in the Linux server where all the cron jobs are mentioned.
+Crontab = is a file in the Linux server where all the cron jobs are listed.
 Each user profile would have its own crontab where their scheduled tasks are listed.

 Where is cron tab?
 The crontab file is located in the /var/spool/cron/crontabs/ directory.